 48-h Express Service available

-Note: We often get inquiries to coat eye-glasses for better vision.
+Note: We often get inquiries to coat eye-glasses with anti-reflective layers for better vision quality.
 We do not coat eye-glasses or ophthalmic lenses at all.
-We only make technical grade coatings for the use as optical windows, lenses and substrates in technical optical applications.
+We only make technical grade coatings for optical windows, lenses and substrates for technical optical applications.
 Also it is not practicable to coat a single lens or a single piece of glass.
-The coating of lenses and custom coatings are only possible if the quantities are large enough for at least one coating small run.
-Please use our information request form to inquire about whether your lens or custom coating will qualify for a customized coating run.
+The coating of lenses and any kind of custom coatings are only possible if the production quantities are large enough for at least one small coating run.
+Please use our contact form form to inquire about whether your lens or custom coating will qualify for a customized coating run.